What is LASIK?

 Cutting Edge Technology… without the “Cut”

+What is Lasik technology?
 We know the decision to have LASIK surgery is a big one, so we take great care to determine what’s best for you as our patient.
 That’s why we offer All Laser blade-free LASIK treatment using the IntraLase method.
 This bladeless, computer-guided technology is 100% more accurate than most of the mechanical microkeratomes (hand-held devices with a thin metal blade) that surgeons may use to create a corneal flap.

 Our commitment is to provide you with the ultimate in comfort, safety, and outstanding vision.
 LASIK with IntraLase can help you achieve all of this – while it delivers the added assurance of knowing you’re being treated with the most advanced technology available.
 LASIK performed with IntraLase is preferred by patients.
 LASIK performed with IntraLase delivers superior visual results.